FeijiangHan/FeijiangHan/README.md

 I'm a Computer Science Master's student at the University of Pennsylvania, working on Large Language Models (LLMs), Vision-Language Models (VLMs), and NLP applications. **I'm graduating in Fall 2026 and currently applying for Ph.D. programs.**

 I'm fortunate to be advised by [Prof. Chris Callison-Burch](https://www.linkedin.com/in/chris-callison-burch/), [Prof. Lyle Ungar](http://linkedin.com/in/lyle-ungar-b061474/), and [Delip Rao](https://www.linkedin.com/in/deliprao/) at the University of Pennsylvania.
-I also collaborate with [Xiaodong Yu](https://www.xiaodongyu.me/) from AMD and Jianheng Tang and [Prof. Yunhuai Liu](https://cs.pku.edu.cn/info/1234/2111.htm) at Peking University.
+I also collaborate with Dr.[Xiaodong Yu](https://www.xiaodongyu.me/) from AMD and Jianheng Tang and [Prof. Yunhuai Liu](https://cs.pku.edu.cn/info/1234/2111.htm) at Peking University.

 I'm honored to receive the Xiaomi Special Scholarship (Top 10 university-wide), the National Scholarship for Outstanding Students (Top 5), and to have been selected as an Outstanding Graduate of the Class of 2024.